Jeremie-Beucler/PCBS_spider_bias/README.md

 	Returns: chaque question rentrée avec l'échelle correspondante (list of canvas), les positions des boutons de réponses 		(list of tuples), le rayon des boutons de réponse (int), la position du bouton submit (tuple)
 	"""
 ```
 Firstly, I had to place the response buttons on the x-axis.
-I just had to compute
+I just had to compute the extreme points of the scale and to multiply them by the relative distance between the circles.
+I then added each position in a list.

 ```
 extremite_echelle = int((N - 1)/2)